Skip to Content

 The full recipe with measurements is in the recipe card below.

 Step 1: Generously coat the lamb chops with two tablespoons of olive oil, garlic, salt, and pepper.
-Let them sit at room temperature to marinate for 30 minutes.
+Set them aside at room temperature for 30 minutes.

 Chops generously seasoned with salt and pepper.

 Step 2: Warm a cast iron skillet over medium heat for 1-2 minutes.
-Add one tablespoon of oil and two sprigs of rosemary to the pan.
+Then, add one tablespoon of oil to the pan.

 Lamb shoulder chops searing on a pan.

 Step 3: Work in batches to cook the lamb.
-Add two shoulder chops to the pan away from you and cook them for 4-5 minutes on each side until they reach 145°F (63°C).
-Repeat with the remaining chops.
+Nestle two shoulder chops into the pan away from you to avoid hot splatter.

 Lamb shoulder chops searing on a pan.

-Step 4: Remove them from heat and let them rest for 10 minutes before serving.
+Step 4: Remove the chops from heat and let them rest on a cutting board for 5-10 minutes before serving.

 Expert Tips

-• Cooking times vary based on the thickness of the cut.
-For best results, check the internal temperature using a food thermometer.
-The safe cooking temperature for lamb is 145°F (63°C) for medium.
+• Go by temperature.
+Cooking times may vary based on the thickness of the cut.
+For best results, monitor the internal temperature using a food thermometer; the safe cooking temperature for lamb is 145°F (63°C), according to the USDA.

-If you enjoy this recipe, try one of these lamb favorites!
+If you enjoy this lamb shoulder chop recipe, try more lamb dishes from Jamil Ghar!

 Lamb shoulder chop served with cucumber and tomato salad and topped with mint chutney.